crapp/labpowerqt/README.md

 The data of the device is stored in memory.
 You can also persist the data in a SQLite database by turning on a Recording.

-The data is not displayed in the control but can also be visualized in a Plot on the right side of the main window.
-Have a look at the buttons above the Plot to discover all the possibilities you have (e.g. change graph color or line style, export plot as image, discard data and many more).
+The data is not only displayed in the control area but can also be visualized in a Plot on the right side of the main window.
+Have a look at the buttons above the Plot to discover all the possibilities you have (e.g. change graph colors or line style, export plot as image, discard data and many more).

 The settings dialog is important as you have to use the build in device wizard to